 In contrast, traditional malt whiskey production does not involve charcoal mellowing.
 Instead, the focus is on the use of malted barley and the fermentation and distillation processes to create the desired flavors.
 The absence of charcoal mellowing in the production of malt whiskey further distinguishes it from Jack Daniel's.

 It is worth noting that there are different types and styles of whiskey, each with its own unique characteristics and production methods.
-While malt whiskey is made primarily from malted barley and does not undergo charcoal mellowing, there are other styles of whiskey, such as or whiskey, which have their own specific requirements and production processes.
+While malt whiskey is made primarily from malted barley and does not undergo charcoal mellowing, there are other styles of whiskey, such as bourbon or Tennessee whiskey, which have their own specific requirements and production processes.

 In the case of Jack Daniel's, it falls under the category of Tennessee whiskey, which is a specific type of whiskey produced in the state of Tennessee, USA.
 Tennessee whiskey, like bourbon, has certain legal requirements that must be met.
 These include the use of a minimum of 51 percent corn in the grain mixture, as well as the charcoal mellowing process that Jack Daniel's employs.